What is Conversion?

 What is Conversion Rate Optimization?

-Before starting optimize a website in terms of conversion rate, you must know the existing state of that website.
+Before starting to optimize a website in terms of conversion rate, you must know the existing state of that website.
 To do this you can use several tools such as Google Analytics, Kissmetrics, Adobe Target etc. once you start to know your website, you should try to determine what

 - should be changed